jiakaiBot/deCloudflare/tool/cfdomains/README.md

 ### Leaderboard

 - Thank you for your contribution! _We need warriors to assist our hunters :)_
-- How to find yourself: CRC32 your warrior ID.
+- How to find yourself: CRC32 your WarriorID.
+- Your WarriorID will be deleted from our server after 7 days of inactivity.

 | User | Score |